 We’re crushing hard on the real deal, deep wellness vibes coming from Living Libations founder, Nadine Artemis.
-We’ll admit it took us a while to latch on to this health and beauty brand with it’s throwback packaging that didn’t match our sleek and modern medicine cabinet.
-But once we dove in to Nadine’s wealth of educational materials, we were sold hook, line and sinker.
+We’ll admit it took us a while to latch on to this health and beauty brand with its throwback packaging, but once we dove into Nadine’s wealth of educational materials, we were sold – hook, line and sinker.

 Use essential oil when flossing – This is our favorite of all Nadine’s tips for daily care.
 When flossing, add a dab of mouth-friendly, bacteria-killing essential oils to the floss.
 The oils seep into the tiny places that floss cannot reach and packs a punch of anti-bacterial, anti-viral and anti-fungal power to your daily routine.
 We love the Happy Gum Drops for this.